Joey Meneses Preview, Player Props: Nationals vs. Marlins

-On Sunday, Joey Meneses (coming off going 1-for-3 with a double) and the Washington Nationals play the Miami Marlins, whose starting pitcher will be JT Chargois.
-First pitch is at 1:40 PM ET.
+Joey Meneses -- hitting .333 with three doubles, a walk and seven RBI in his past 10 games -- will be in action for the Washington Nationals versus the Miami Marlins, with Braxton Garrett on the hill, on August 31 at 7:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Marlins.
+In his most recent appearance, he racked up two hits (going 2-for-4) against the Blue Jays.

 Joey Meneses Game Info & Props vs. the Marlins